PubInv/freespireco/proposal.md

 necessary for the proper publication of new device.
 These services are easily purchased on service-fee basis without a permanent staff, but they still cost money.

+## Regulatory Strategy

+Public Invention has studied regulatory compliance issues, which are critical to safety and effectiveness of medical devices.
+In fact, we have begun a legal effort (not proposed to be funded here) to develop a new kind of free culture agreement specifially designed for medical devices.

+More generally, we have a definite strategy for regulatory compliance:
+* Public Invention has no intention of marketing medical devices for clinical use, therefore it is unlikely to directly apply for FDA approval, for example.
+* However, it fully intends to support both for-profit and non-profit firms and NGOs in marketing devices based on our designs.
+Therefore we specifially intend to do the kind of Quality Assurance and Risk Analysis documentation on each team that is required to facilitate regulatory approval.
+* This process can be integrated with a SCRUM-based development methodology.
+The Head Coach of Public Invention is a highly experienced Agile team leader and paid consultant on Agile methodologies.

+Although presently it is very common to employ consultants to assure regulatory compliance, we believe we can do a good job without paying expensive consultants.

 ## Why We Do Not Seek Business Sustainability: The Frictionless Production Model